Each year in the United States, there are about 9,000 new cases of tuberculosis (TB). TB is a rare but contagious disease caused by a bacterium called

 While the disease is less common than it once was, some groups of children and teens have a high risk of getting this germ.
 Here's what parents should know.

-Who is at risk
+Who is at risk for TB infection?

-- Children born in a country that has a
+Were born in a country that has a

 visiting a country where TB is endemic and who have extended contact with people who live there

 Tuberculosis usually is spread when an infected adult coughs the bacteria into the air.
-These germs are inhaled by the child, who then becomes infected.
+These germs are inhaled by the child or teen, who then becomes infected.

 swollen glands, weight loss, and poor growth.